devmentor416/dm-tools/.templates/web/README.md

 start|Run the Node.js program.|
 test|Run Unit testing (Ava).|

 The plain JavaScript generated file has a development mode.
-It will run the __Entry__ file (`main.js`) using Node.js each time the source code is updated.
+It will run the __Entry__ file ("__main.js__") using Node.js each time the source code is updated.
 You can develop and see the output from the __terminal__ to test out code quickly.

 ```sh
 npm run dev